cambiatus/grant-framework/applications/cambiatus.md

 - [Our architecture](https://www.figma.com/file/i4Azmx3APcQulJ1zmHNLIV/Cambiatus-Architecture?node-id=0%3A1), which can help other projects decide on their own path

 ### PoC/MVP or other relevant prior work or research on the topic
 Our current structure includes the following roles: members, validators and admins.
-These roles are beign used by our over 9000 users and have been used by them since 2018:
+These roles are being used by our over 9000 users since 2018:

 - Members: `buy`, `sell`, `claim`
 - Validator:  `approve` or `reject` claims (voting)